Sunandarama Vihara: Picturesque arch

-The bell arch or the picturesque Pandal is the most significant creation of this "Vihara."
+The bell arch or the picturesque Pandal is the most significant creation of this Vihara.
 This is the only concrete arch with this amount of precise carvings in Sri Lanka, and is 30 m high and 18 m wide.

-Ancient security figures and "MakaraThorana" (a Pandal with a figure of a dragon) are carved for four stories.
-For every story six security caves have been created.
-So this depicts a whole security squad for the "Vihara."
+Ancient security figures and Makara Thorana (a pandal with a figure of a dragon) are carved for four stories.
+For every storey six security caves have been created.
+So this depicts a whole security squad for the Vihara.

 A mechanical bell has been attached for the third floor and it weighs 250 kg.
 It works from a machine placed on the first floor.
-The sacred foot print of Buddha is carved on the fourth floor to enhance the dignity and respect towards Buddha.
+The sacred footprint of Buddha is carved on the fourth floor to enhance the dignity and respect towards Buddha.

-The construction was begun in 1876 by Mr. Juanwanwadu Endoris De Silva.
+The construction was begun in 1876 by Juanwanwadu Endoris De Silva.
 Various artists worked on this arch under his guidance.
 After the death of Endoris De Silva in 1895, his son took his place.
 However the construction took over 40 years to be completed.

 To hold the weight of the three storied carvings, the base of the arch was constructed on a railway track with the help of the engineers of railway service.
 According to the resources, the cost of the construction was borne by local residents.

-By the time, the arch was dragged for deterioration and a reconstruction committee was organized in 1988 with the help of local dignitaries.
-This was chaired by Mr. M.S.
-De Silva and Mr. P.E.
-Ariyasinghe was the secretary.
-Mr. Bernard Lokuge, Mr. Santhiyagu Upasiri, Mr. A.M.
-Karunarathne, Mr. A.M.
-Somapala De Silva, Mr. Bandu Wijesooriya, Mr. Sirisena Lokuge, Mr. Piyasena Peduruhewa and Mr. J.B.S.
-De Silva were among the committee members.
+By the time, the arch was dragged for deterioration and a reconstruction committee was organised in 1988 with the help of local dignitaries.
+This was chaired by M. S. De Silva and P. E. Ariyasinghe was the secretary.
+Bernard Lokuge, Santhiyagu Upasiri, A. M. Karunarathne, A. M. Somapala De Silva, Bandu Wijesooriya, Sirisena Lokuge, Piyasena Peduruhewa and J. B. S. De Silva were among the committee members.
 Since then, its conservation and reconstruction work have been maintained by the locals.